babarrett/mitosis-docs/mitosis-devvm.md

           sudo cp mitosis/49-stlinkv2.rules /etc/udev/rules.d/
 ```
 For this to compile, the directory ~/nRF5\_SDK\_11 needs to contain
-the sub-directory "mitosis" (that we just cloned from the github mitosis project):
+the sub-directory "mitosis" (that we just cloned from the github mitosis project).
+Sp the directory looks like this:
 ```
           .
           ..
-          components
+          components/
-          documentation
+          documentation/
-          examples
+          examples/
-          external
+          external/
           license.txt
-          mitosis              # mitosis at this level.
+          mitosis/              # mitosis at this level.
           nRF5x_MDK_8_5_0_IAR.msi
           nRF5x_MDK_8_5_0_Keil4.msi
-          svd
+          svd/
 ```